pangeapoc/10-Stages-To-Generate-Leads-Through-Telemarketing/README.md

 Conclusion

-In the end, all I’ll say is, by keeping these steps in mind and following it in the process of your telemarketing B2B lead generation.
+In the end, all I’ll say is, by keeping these steps in mind and following it in the process of your <a href="https://www.pangeaglobalservices.com/lead-generation/">telemarketing B2B lead generation</a>.
 You will be able to convert your prospects into leads.
-Because at the end telemarketing is all about execution and managing the terms with the prospects and developing their interest by convincing them.
+Because at the end <a href="https://www.pangeaglobalservices.com/lead-generation/">telemarketing</a> is all about execution and managing the terms with the prospects and developing their interest by convincing them.

 Written By:
 Himani Kathal